 The 19mm spacing at the bridge does happen to minimize to 10mm by the time your hands get all the way down to the nut.
-This means that if you’re someone who hates playing with tight string spacing on the lower end of the neck of the guitar, this isn’t going to be the bass guitar for you.
+This means that if you’re someone who hates playing with tight string bass spacing on the lower end of the neck made of maple rosewood on the guitar, this isn’t going to be the bass guitar for you.
 As for the neck joint, Ibanez could really improve on this part of the build.

 There is a pretty decent gap between the neck of the guitar and the body; while this doesn’t mess with the playability of the guitar.
 I personally do believe that this does happen to change the tone of the guitar a little bit.

 - Comfortable to play on for long periods of time

 - A lot of users complain that the bridge needs to constantly be adjusted